jilustrisimo/jilustrisimo.github.io/_posts/2017-05-31-inheritence_in_javascript_and_the_protoype_chain.markdown

 ---
 layout: post
-title:  Inheritence in Javascript and the Protoype Chain
+title:  Inheritance in Javascript and the Protoype Chain
-date:   2017-05-31 23:13:55 +0000
+date:   2017-05-31 19:13:56 -0400
 ---

-Today, we're going to discuss the protoype chain in Javascript and how to use it for inheritence between different types of objects.
+Today, I’m going to talk about the prototype chain in Javascript and how to use it for inheritance between different types of objects.
 First, know that JavaScript is a prototype-based object-oriented language whereas other languages such as Java, C++ or Ruby use traditional class systems.
-Also know that almost everything in JavaScript is an object and every object has a property, _prototype_, which is linked to another object. *That* object will have it own prototype and so on until you hit the core Object prototype.
+Also know that almost everything in JavaScript is an object and every object has a property, _prototype_, which is linked to another object.
+That object will have it own prototype and so on until you hit the core Object prototype.
 When you try to access a property of an object that it does not contain, JS will look through the prototype chain for the property.

 ```